Chapter 48 BWV 74 Wer mich liebet, der wird mein Wort halten

 The reason is partly due to the transposition of the movement to a different pitch but another part of the answer may lie in Bach's frequent distinction between the communal and individual expressions of faith.
 The first movement stressed the former.
 Here the accent is on the personal----My heart is open to You.
 The darker sounds of the oboe da caccia catch this intimate feeling in a way that the brighter instrument might not.

-Nevertheless, the joyous melisma on erhöret----the granting of the proffered prayer---- underlines the fulfillment of the blessed Christian.
+Nevertheless, the joyous melisma on erhöret----the granting of the proffered prayer---- underlines the fulfilment of the blessed Christian.

 For Bach, the effectiveness of the musical structures and the portrayal of the text are always of paramount importance.
 But might one muse as to whether he may also have reworked the movements partly so as to disguise, from congregation members with good memories, the fact that they had been re-presented from the previous Whitsunday?
 To do so would only be human!